-WhenAll is called a task combinator.
+WhenAll is a called task combinator.
 (The Task class also provides a task combinator called WhenAny, which completes when any of the tasks provided to it complete.)
-We cover the task combinators in detail in C# 7.0 in a Nutshell.
+We cover the task combinators in detail in C# 6.0 in a Nutshell.